janus-idp/backstage-plugins/plugins/notifications-backend/README.md

 #### Service-to-service and External Calls

-The notification-backend is expected to be called by FE plugins (including the notifications-frontend), other backend plugins or external services.
+The notification-backend is expected to be called by FE plugins (including the Notifications frontend-end plugin), other backend plugins or external services.

 To configure those two flows, refer